 An Artist's Installation on Blacklion-Belcoo Bridge by Rita Duffy

 10 – 13 August 2017

-An uplifting intervention in this time of hardening of attitudes to borders and to those excluded by borders, whether physical or mental.
+Not actually civic staues but an uplifting intervention in this time of hardening of attitudes to borders and to those excluded by borders, whether physical or mental.

 Inspired by holy well amulets nearby in Belcoo, women made a huge collection of dolls - border dwellers, travelling folk, refugees perhaps?